-9. Referral of Victims and Perpetrators of Bullying or Harassment for Counseling severity of concern and appropriate steps to address the concern.
+9. Referral of Victims and Perpetrators of Bullying or Harassment for Counseling a.
+The teacher or parent/legal guardian may request informal consultation with school staff, (specialty staff, e.g., school counselor, school psychologist), to determine the severity of concern and appropriate steps to address the concern.
 The teacher may request that the involved student's parents or legal guardian are included.

-When bullying or harassment is suspected or when a bullying incident is reported, counseling services shall be made available to the victim(s), perpetrator(s), and parents/guardians.
+When bullying or harassment is suspected or when a bullying or harassment incident is reported, counseling services shall be made available to the victim(s), perpetrator(s), and parents/guardians.